 The quadratic part of $\omega$ constitutes a Gaussian distribution function for the conformal zero mode,

 It may represent an initial state of the Universe when the dS expansion begins.
-In order to describe the time evolution, we introduce a parameter $\xi (t)$ into (\ref{distribution1}),
+In order to describe the time evolution of the conformal factor of the Universe, we make the gravitational coupling time dependent $g(t)$ and introduce a new parameter $\xi(t)$.

-This is the only parameter in the Gaussian approximation.
+$\xi$ is the only parameter in the Gaussian approximation.
+Note $g(t)$ is fixed by the two point function of the tensor mode.
+We find $g(t)$ must be time dependent although it changes much slower $O(1/\log N)$ than $\xi\sim O(1/N)$ in the large $N$ expansion.
 We work within the Gaussian approximation since it is an excellent approximation for gravity with the small coupling $g$.
-As discussed below, $\xi$ describes an instability due to diffusion, i.e., the von Neumann entropy $S=-\text{tr}(\rho \log \rho)$ becomes larger as $\xi$ becomes smaller.
-Using the distribution function, the $n$-point functions are defined as follows
+The entropy of the distribution $S=-\text{tr}(\rho \log \rho)\sim {1/2\log (g/\xi )}$ becomes larger as $\xi$ becomes smaller.
+Thus the diffusion triggers an instability in de Sitter space.